Instrument Rating

 Stage 1: Ground Classes in India (2-3 months)

-Stage 2: Flying Training in South Africa (12-15 months)
+Stage 2: Flying Training ABROAD (12-15 months)

 Stage 3: Flying Test and Licence Conversion (1-2 months)